New school, new friends, and new experiences.

 Ask the students to form a circle and then put on blindfolds.
 Then, give them a long piece of rope or yarn, instructing each person to hold onto their piece.
 As a group, they must form a perfect square.
 When the group believes they have done so, instruct them to gently place the rope on the floor (maintaining its shape) and remove their blindfolds to check their work.
 You can do this again with any geometric shape you wish.

 30. Where Were You When…?

 The orientation leader picks any year or a date before orientation and gives each student a chance to tell the group what they were doing at that time (the summer of 2007, when One Direction split-up, when Lemonade was released — whatever you want).

-The orientation leader will post a large outline of the state or country on the wall (decide which you’ll do in advance, based upon the composition of the entering class).
-Then, have the students put their hometowns and name on the map.
+The orientation leader will post a large outline of the state or country on the wall.
+Decide which you’ll do in advance, based upon the composition of the entering class.
+Then, have the students put their hometowns and names on the map.
 Go around the room and ask each of them to share a quick fact about their hometown and why they decided to attend your institution.

 32. Body Language

 The orientation leader will split the group into two teams.
 Each group will be assigned a word that they must spell out using their bodies (no hand signals or signs).
 The other group must figure out what they are spelling.